danielhenrymantilla/lifetimes.rs/src/lifetime-elision-rules.md

 <details><summary>Rationale / actual semantics</summary>

-These are kind of analogous to:
+These are kind of analogous to the following:

+For each `impl Traits` occurrence,
  1. introducing a new generic _type_ parameter: `<T>`
  1. bounded by the `Traits`: `where T : Traits`
  1. and replacing the `impl Traits` with that parameter: `T`.

-Repeat for each `impl Traits` occurrence, even when repeated:

 ```rs
 fn example(a: impl Send, b: impl Send)